 Waste: Health care spending that can be eliminated without reducing the quality of care.
-Quality waste includes overuse, underuse, and ineffective use.
-Inefficiency waste includes redundancy, delays, and unnecessary process complexity.
+Quality waste includes overuse, underuse and ineffective use.
+Inefficiency waste includes redundancy, delays and unnecessary process complexity.
 An example would be the attempt to obtain reimbursement for items or services where there was no intent to deceive or misrepresent, however the outcome resulted in poor or inefficient billing methods (e.g., coding), causing unnecessary costs to the state and federal health care programs.

-Abuse: Provider practices that are inconsistent with sound fiscal, business, or medical practices and result in unnecessary costs to the state and federal health care programs, or in reimbursement for services that are not medically necessary, or that fail to meet professionally recognized standards for health care.
+Abuse: Provider practices that're inconsistent with sound fiscal, business, or medical practices and result in unnecessary costs to the state and federal health care programs, or in reimbursement for services that aren't medically necessary, or that fail to meet professionally recognized standards for health care.
 It also includes recipient practices that result in unnecessary costs to the state and federal health care programs.
 (42 CFR § 455.2)

-Examples of fraud, waste and abuse by a provider
+Examples of Fraud, Waste and Abuse by a Provider

-The types of questionable provider schemes investigated by Molina include, but are not limited to:
+The types of questionable provider schemes investigated by Molina include, but aren't limited to:

 - A provider knowingly and willfully referring a member to health care facilities in which or with which the provider has a financial relationship.
 (Stark Law) - Altering claims and/or medical record documentation in order to get a higher level of reimbursement. - Balance billing a Molina member for covered services.
-This includes asking the member to pay the difference between the discounted and negotiated fees and the provider's usual and customary fees. - Billing and providing for services to members that are not medically necessary. - Billing for services, procedures and/or supplies that have not been rendered. - Billing under an invalid place of service in order to receive or maximize reimbursement. - Completing certificates of medical necessity for members not personally and professionally known by the provider.
+This includes asking the member to pay the difference between the discounted and negotiated fees and the provider's usual and customary fees. - Billing and providing for services to members that aren't medically necessary. - Billing for services, procedures and/or supplies that haven't been rendered. - Billing under an invalid place of service in order to receive or maximize reimbursement. - Completing certificates of medical necessity for members not personally and professionally known by the provider.

-- Concealing a member's misuse of a Molina identification card. - Failing to report a member's forgery or alteration of a prescription or other medical document. - False coding in order to receive or maximize reimbursement. - Inappropriate billing of modifiers in order to receive or maximize reimbursement. - Inappropriately billing of a procedure that does not match the diagnosis in order to receive or maximize reimbursement. - Knowingly and willfully soliciting or receiving payment of kickbacks or bribes in exchange for referring patients. - Not following incident to billing guidelines in order to receive or maximize reimbursement. - Overutilization. - Participating in schemes that involve collusion between a provider and a member resulting in higher costs or charges. - Questionable prescribing practices. - Unbundling services in order to get more reimbursement, which involves separating a procedure into parts and charging for each part, rather than using a single global code. - Underutilization, which means failing to provide services that are medically necessary. - Upcoding, which is when a provider does not bill the correct code for the service rendered and instead uses a code for a like services that costs more. - Using the adjustment payment process to generate fraudulent payments.
+- Concealing a member's misuse of a Molina identification card. - Failing to report a member's forgery or alteration of a prescription or other medical document. - False coding in order to receive or maximize reimbursement. - Inappropriate billing of modifiers in order to receive or maximize reimbursement. - Inappropriately billing of a procedure that doesn't match the diagnosis in order to receive or maximize reimbursement. - Knowingly and willfully soliciting or receiving payment of kickbacks or bribes in exchange for referring patients. - Not following incident to billing guidelines in order to receive or maximize reimbursement. - Overutilization. - Participating in schemes that involve collusion between a provider and a member resulting in higher costs or charges. - Questionable prescribing practices. - Unbundling services in order to get more reimbursement, which involves separating a procedure into parts and charging for each part, rather than using a single global code. - Underutilization, which means failing to provide services that are medically necessary. - Upcoding, which is when a provider doesn't bill the correct code for the service rendered and instead uses a code for a like services that costs more. - Using the adjustment payment process to generate fraudulent payments.

-Examples of fraud, waste and abuse by a member
+Examples of Fraud, Waste and Abuse by a Member

-The types of questionable member schemes investigated by Molina include, but are not limited to the following:
+The types of questionable member schemes investigated by Molina include, but aren't limited to the following:

-- Benefit sharing with persons not entitled to the member's benefits. - Conspiracy to defraud state and federal health care programs. - Doctor shopping, which occurs when a member consults a number of providers for the purpose of inappropriately obtaining services. - Falsifying documentation in order to get services approved. - Forgery related to health care. - Prescription diversion, which occurs when a member obtains a prescription from a provider for a condition that they do not suffer from, and the member sells the medication to someone else.
+- Benefit sharing with persons not entitled to the member's benefits. - Conspiracy to defraud state and federal health care programs. - Doctor shopping, which occurs when a member consults a number of providers for the purpose of inappropriately obtaining services. - Falsifying documentation in order to get services approved. - Forgery related to health care. - Prescription diversion, which occurs when a member obtains a prescription from a provider for a condition that they don't suffer from, and the member sells the medication to someone else.